List of Gladiators UK events: Gauntlet

 A contender had to "run the gauntlet" by passing Gladiators armed with ramrods.
 Originally played with three Gladiators, Gauntlet became one of the staple events after a revamp in series 3 in which the contenders had to run a narrower gauntlet against five Gladiators, the second and fourth having power pads to slow the contenders down.
 Contenders were forbidden from crawling or grappling with the Gladiators or their equipment.
 In series 2, contenders scored 3 points for each zone completed, plus one bonus point for the fastest time.
 From the quarter-finals onward, they scored 10 points for the fastest time and 5 for second fastest.
 From series 3 to 6, 10 points were awarded for finishing in under 20 seconds and 5 points for under 30 seconds.
 In series 7 and 8, contenders scored 10 points for finishing, otherwise 1 point for each sector completed.
-In series 9 and 10 (Sky series 1 and 2), contenders scored 2 points for each Gladiator passed, plus a bonus 2 for breaking the wall of bricks at the end.
-In series 11 and 12 (BBC Series 1 and 2), contenders scored 2 points for each sector cleared, with a total of 10 for completing the event.

 Gladiators could only interact with the contender if they were in their designated zone, and had to cease the instant the contender had reached the white line marking the edge of that territory.
-Gladiators were also forbidden from holding and pinning the contenders, pushing them out of the gauntlet (in contrast to the American series, where this was allowed and would result in the contender losing the event), or even discarding their pads or ramrods.
+Gladiators were also forbidden from holding and pinning the contenders, pushing them out of the gauntlet (in contrast to the American series, where this was allowed for no more than five seconds and would result in the contender losing the event), or even discarding their pads or ramrods.

-Gauntlet returned in the Sky series, with stricter penalties for ducking and crawling under Gladiators, resulting in disqualification.
+In series 9 and 10 (Sky series 1 and 2), contenders scored 2 points for each Gladiator passed, plus a bonus 2 for breaking through the foam wall of bricks beyond the final Gladiator.
+There were stricter penalties for ducking and crawling under Gladiators, resulting in disqualification.
 The contenders were also further hindered by protective packs they were required to wear to house camera equipment.
 In the heats, contenders faced four Gladiators, but from the quarter-finals onwards, this was increased to five and a new unnamed weapon was featured.
+It was redesigned to help prevent the Gladiators' from pushing the contenders out of the chute, which now had barriers on the sides and a standing audience behind them.

-The BBC series version of the event was similar in rules and scoring system to the Sky version, complete with contenders facing four Gladiators, in all appearances in the first series with 30 seconds in the heats and the quarter-finals, which was reduced down to 20 seconds in the semi-finals and the final (This change would be carried over to the next series).
+In series 11 to 13 (BBC Series 1 to 3) the version of the event was similar in rules and scoring system to the Sky version, with 2 points per sector completed and 10 for a complete run.
+In series 1 contenders faced four Gladiators with 30 seconds in the heats and the quarter-finals to complete the Gauntlet.
+This was reduced down to 20 seconds in the semi-finals and the final (This change would be carried over to the next series).
 In series 12 (BBC series 2) the event was changed to include five Gladiators and a new weapon resembling the shape of a claw or bucket is introduced for the 4th Gladiator in line.
+In the Grand Final of Series 13 (BBC series 3), the time was reduced from 20 to 15 seconds.